trminhphu79/medium-clone/README.md

 # Medium-clone

+Hello everyone, I'm Tran Minh Phu , I have been working for 2.5 years and I'm work as a Software Engineer @ VNG.

 This project build for learn how to build a fullstack project from crash using techstack

 Frontend: Ionic/Angular, Material UI, RxJS, CkEditor.